zaplokee/RepData_PeerAssessment1/PA1_template.md

 ```
 Total number of missing values in dataset: **2304**.

 ####Create a new dataset that is equal to the original dataset but with the missing data filled in.
-Each missing value will be replaced with median value for this 5-minute interval, because mediana doesn't include maximum and minimum values
+Each missing value will be replaced with median value for this 5-minute interval, because mediana doesn't depend on extreme values that can be caused by unusual circumstances.

 ```r
 medianStepsByInterval<-tapply(givenData$steps, givenData$interval, median, na.rm=T)